 So the overround is 7.02%

 For that reason you can’t just compare 50:50s to work out how competitive sportsbooks odds are.
-The best thing to do is check our odds comparisons.
+The best thing to do is check the odds comparisons and use the overround calculator.